Bloomsbury Music and Sound - About Bloomsbury Music and Sound

 This growing digital hub provides access to exclusive reference content, cutting edge scholarship, and a variety of learning resources across a range of subject areas in music and sound studies.

-The hub currently offers two collections: Bloomsbury Popular Music and Sound Studies.
+The hub currently offers three collections: Bloomsbury Popular Music, Ethnomusicology, and Sound Studies.
 Future modules will include opera and classical collections.
+Future modules will include Sound Design, Music Technology, Opera and Classical, and Jazz and Blues.

 Bloomsbury Popular Music